lordsharks/academic/content/home/workshops.md

 date = 2016-04-20T00:00:00

 title = "Recent Workshops"
-subtitle = "_Here are written versions of R workshops I give on a semi-annual basis for College of Forestry faculty and students_"
+subtitle = "_Written versions of R workshops I give on a semi-annual basis for College of Forestry faculty and students_"

 # Order that this section will appear in.
 weight = 20